warmist/scripts/docs/uniform-unstick.rst

 item for that bodypart (e.g. if you're still manufacturing them).

 Uniforms that have no issues are being properly worn will not be affected.

+Note that this tool cannot fix the case where the same item is assigned to multiple squad members.

 Usage
 -----